House of Dayou

 Shanghai, China

 Conceived for Shanghai-based artist Dayou Geng, the residence serves not merely as a domestic interior, but as a spatial extension of the client's physical and creative being.
-Rejecting traditional cellular floor plans, the intervention transforms a former industrial envelope into a continuous, open architectural system capable of evolving alongside his multifaceted practice—bridging art, spirituality, and everyday social life.
+Rejecting traditional floor plans, the intervention transforms a former industrial envelope into a continuous, open architectural system capable of evolving alongside his multifaceted practice—bridging art, spirituality, and everyday social life.